phensley/cldr-engine-website/docs/doc-design-bundles.md

 Given the flattened schema above, we want to define a (deterministic) ordered traversal of all fields for a locale.

-For example, given the array `['short', 'medium', 'long', 'full']`, each time we iterate over it we always visit the elements in the same order.
-We extend this concept to the entire schema, as if it were part of one large array.
+For example, given the array `['short', 'medium', 'long', 'full']`, each time we iterate over it we always visit the elements in the same order. **We extend this concept to the entire schema, as if it were part of one large array**.

-We express this traversal using a DSL that can be written in Typescript.
-Here are a few types we need in our DSL:
+We express this using a DSL that can be written in Typescript.
+Here are a few of the types we need in our DSL:

   - <code class="def">keyindex(keys)</code>
     - Map an array element's offset to the element
   - <code class="def">scope(name, block)</code>
-    - Creates a named scope that contains a nested array of instructions
+    - Creates a named scope that contains a nested array of nodes
   - <code class="def">vector1(name, index)</code>
     - A 1-dimensional vector with a name and a key index